weixian-zhang/FoodTruckJunkie/README.md

 * Frontends - including Javascript web Frontends, Mobile and Desktop Apps.
 The main goal to secure code reviewing Frontends is to find out any API Keys and secrets       hard-coded in codes, stored in local storage or App config files

-* Industrial compliance - examples
+* Organization's Security Standard and Industrial Compliance - examples
-  * Azure CIS and General Best Practices
+  * Azure Best Practices
     * authenticating with an Azure service such as Storage should always use Managed Identity instead of API Key if the service supports Managed                             Identity
-    * Custom Web App should log to services such as Log Analytics, Table Storage or Data Explorer instead of logging to local disk drive which is not easily queryable
+    * Custom Web App should log events to services such as Log Analytics, Table Storage or Data Explorer instead of logging to local disk drive which is not easily           queryable
   * PCI Data Security Standard - check if codes are storing CVV number or Expiry Dates to database